patzsantos/GuardianDirectory/README.md

 Click the **Exit** button to close the programme.

 ### Testing the Code
-As proposed in Assignment 1, a **unittest**, which is also built-in in **PyCharm** was used to test the code.
-The code run successfully, and all the functions worked.
+Manual Testing was used to test the code.
+This changed from the supposed unittest that was proposed in Assignment 1.
+The code run successfully.
+The GUI displays and operates the correct buttons when the programme is opened, and the programme can be closed when the exit button is selected.
+The programme is also able to function successfully, as it can add, delete, search, sort, view, and clear contacts.
 ![Test](https://raw.githubusercontent.com/patzsantos/GuardianDirectory/main/GD_Screenshots/unittest.png)

 ### How to Better Improve the Code